ReuAzel181/Hugging-Face-API-ChatBot/README.md

 # ChatBot Using Hugging Face API

 This repository contains a simple chatbot application that utilizes the Hugging Face API to generate responses.
 It’s designed to demonstrate basic chatbot functionality and is a great starting point for exploring natural language processing and chatbot development.
+I am just exploring the chatbot, and it often gives nonsense responses.

 ![UI](https://github.com/ReuAzel181/ChatBot-using-Hugging-Face-API/blob/2c1ef3c7d7020dc40c29a4b019ad87dfdbfd63d4/Interface.png)